leejsinclair/php-devcontainer-7.4/README.md

 - Located in `php56-setup/` folder with dedicated scripts
 - See `php56-setup/README.md` for setup instructions
 - Allows side-by-side testing of PHP 7.4 vs PHP 5.6
+- **VS Code Integration**: Switch between PHP 7.4 and PHP 5.6 for IntelliSense and linting

+### Docker-in-Docker Support
+- **Docker CLI** available within the devcontainer
+- Execute commands in remote containers from within VS Code
+- Direct access to PHP 5.6 container for script execution

 ### VS Code Integration
 - **PHP Debug** extension for Xdebug integration